My First Expedition-Pico Da Neblinas

 Our Group Traveling on the Ferry up the Rio Negro, from left-me, Bad Wolff, Tim and our Yanomami guide-Lesgislao

-To get to the Pico da Neblina reserve, we first needed to travel by boat a week up the Rio Negro River to small Amazon outpose of Sao Gabriel.
-In Sao Gabriel, we would seek to make arrangements to get to the mountain with the help of our Indian guide’s family and friends.
+To reach the Pico da Neblina Reserve, our next step was to travel another week by boat up the Rio Negro to the remote Amazon outpost of São Gabriel da Cachoeira.
+Once there, we planned to make arrangements for the final leg of our journey, relying on the help of our Yanomami guide Legislao’s family and friends.

 Sao Gabriel